SmithEcophysLab/ecophys_sp2019/Notes/Notes_04.16.19.md

 - Discuss the impact on plant physiology

 ## Agenda
+1. Current grades up on BlackBoard: discuss
-1. End of semester schedule
+2. End of semester schedule
 	- Please send presentation date preferences
 	- All readings now up on [schedule](../Readings/readings_ecophys_sp2019.pdf) and BlackBoard
-2. Lecture on plant symbioses
+3. Lecture on plant symbioses
-3. Time to work on deliverable
+4. Time to work on deliverable

 ## Homework
 - Read Frederickson et al. (2012).
 The full citation and link can be found in the